 If You Think You’re Being Watched

-When you think someone has installed a camera in your property and want to take action against it, we recommend a camera detector.
+When you think someone has installed a camera on your property and wants to take action against it, we recommend a camera detector.
 These devices can detect cameras at a range of up to 300 feet, and some come equipped with an LCD monitor that allows you to visualize the area the detector is scanning.

 If You Feel You’re Being Followed